FelixOnline/v2/content/articles/2013-6-13-gpnay-union-council-unanimously-opposes-the-gpa.md

  - /news/3689/gpnay--union-council-unanimously-opposes-the-gpa
 imported: true
 comments:
+ - value: >
- - Wow the union getting in on an issue and expressing their opinion before college have made their decision and decided they dont care what we think Good work
+     Wow... the union getting in on an issue and expressing their opinion before college have made their decision and decided they don't care what we think.
+Good work!

 # Article Taxonomies
 categories: